British Sign Language - Beginners

 To enable learners to understand and use simple BSL phrases, and exchange information in familiar situations, using BSL.

 22 hours (11 weeks)

 Who is this course for?

-Part 1: The course is suitable for complete beginners with no prior knowledge of the language.
+This course is for complete beginners (with no prior knowledge of the language)

 How will I be assessed?